|Status:||Closed||Start date:||Apr 18, 2016|

 Are those the expected sizes?
 How can we check the produced file is ok?

-#26 Updated by Gianpaolo Coro about 3 years ago
+#26 Updated by Gianpaolo Coro over 3 years ago

 When I run the script on the service I get the following: